ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-### Responding to DNSName Challenges
+### Responding to dns-name Challenges

-To prove control of a DNS Name and receive authorization, the client needs to
+To prove control of a DNS name and receive authorization, the client needs to
 respond with information to complete the challenges.
 To do this, the client
 updates the authorization object received from the server by filling in any
 required information in the elements of the "challenges" dictionary.
 (This is